Kylie Jenner Called Out For Smoking In Latest Sexy Social Media Posts

 “She’s reminding me more and more of Marilyn every day, in the sense of the professional shots she’s been taking lately.
 Look at this man.
 She’s killing it.”

-Others implied Kylie’s family would not be happy to see her smoking as the Kardashian sisters are known for their stance on drinking and smoking— which is why they’re rarely seen indulging.
+Others implied Kylie’s family would not be happy to see her smoking as the Kardashian sisters are known for their stance on drinking and smoking — which is why they’re rarely seen indulging.

 “Great now you’re a pot head too.
 I know Kris will love this.”